Those Incredible Eggs and Their Egg-cellent Shells

 Egg Safety

-The primary warning on egg consumption these days involves contamination from bacteria, primarily salmonella.
-Even though the risk is very low, affecting primarily the very young, the very old, and the very sick, you probably want to take it seriously.
+The primary health warning about egg consumption these days involves contamination from bacteria, primarily salmonella.
+Even though the risk is very low, affecting primarily the very young, the very old, and the very sick, it should be taken seriously.

-• Salmonella can survive for weeks outside a living body, and they are not destroyed by freezing.
-Ultraviolet radiation and heat accelerate their demise; they perish after being heated to 55°C (131°F) for 90 min, or to 60°C (140°F) for 12 min.
-To protect against Salmonella infection, heating food for at least ten minutes at 75°C (167°F) is recommended, so the centre of the food reaches this temperature.
+• Salmonella can survive for weeks outside a living body, and can withstand freezing temperatures.
+Ultraviolet radiation and heat accelerate salmonella bacteria’s demise; being heated to 55°C (131°F) for 90 minutes, or to 60°C (140°F) for 12 minutes is typically enough to do the trick.
+To protect against Salmonella infection, heating food to an internal temperature of 75°C (167°F) is recommended.

-Bottom line: Just wash your hands after handling raw eggs, never serve raw or lightly cooked unpasteurized eggs, and forgo sunny-side-up and over-easy, cooking all egg products until both whites and yolks turn firm.
-These warnings extend to organic eggs, eggs from your local farmer or farmer’s market, and eggs from your own hens.
+To maximize your safety, wash your hands after handling raw eggs, never serve raw or lightly cooked unpasteurized eggs, and forgo sunny-side-up and over-easy, cooking all egg products until both whites and yolks turn firm.

 Unless you can find commercially pasteurized eggs, don’t use raw eggs for homemade mayonnaise, ice cream, raw egg dressings, or eggnogs.
 No undercooked, runny eggs for breakfast.
 No raw-egg-white drinks for muscle-building.
 And don’t sample the raw cookie dough.